survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 };
 ```

-## Alternate ways to match files

-`test` combined with `include` or `exclude` to constrain the match is the most common approach to match files.
-These accept the data types as listed below:

-- `test` - Match against a RegExp, string, function, an object, or an array of conditions like these.
-- `include` - The same.
-- `exclude` - The same, except the output is the inverse of `include`.
-- `resource: /inline/` - Match against a resource path including the query.
-Examples: `/path/foo.inline.js`, `/path/bar.png?inline`.
-- `issuer: /bar.js/` - Match against a resource requested from the match.
-Example: `/path/foo.png` would match if it was requested from `/path/bar.js`.
-- `resourcePath: /inline/` - Match against a resource path without its query.
-Example: `/path/foo.inline.png`.
-- `resourceQuery: /inline/` - Match against a resource based on its query.
-Example: `/path/foo.png?inline`.

-Boolean based fields can be used to constrain these matchers further:

-- `not` - Do **not** match against a condition (see `test` for accepted values).
-- `and` - Match against an array of conditions.
-All must match.
-- `or` - Match against an array while any must match.

 ## Branching at `use` using a function

 In the book setup, you compose configuration on a higher level.
 Another option to achieve similar results would be to branch at `use` as webpack's loader definitions accept functions that allow you to branch depending on the environment: